 Wherever possible we encourage all patients to be responsible for their own possessions.
-We do provide lockers to keep small sums of money and belongings safe.
 We advise you not to bring valuable items, such as jewellery on to the ward.
 We cannot accept any responsibility for loss of or damage to personal property, including money, unless you have been given an official receipt from the Trust.
+All patients, once risk assessed to do so, can have their own key to their bedroom.